symfony/symfony-docs/quick_tour/the_big_picture.rst

     extensively in Symfony2 as a convenient way to configure the framework behavior and keep the configuration next to the code.

-If you take a closer look at the action code, you can see that instead of rendering a template like before, it just returns an array of parameters.
+If you take a closer look at the controller code, you can see that instead of rendering a template and returning a ``Response`` object like before, it just returns an array of parameters.
 The ``@Template()`` annotation tells Symfony to render the template for you, passing in each variable of the array to the template.
 The name of the template that's rendered follows the name of the controller.
 So, in this example, the ``AcmeDemoBundle:Demo:hello.html.twig`` template is rendered (located at ``src/Acme/DemoBundle/Resources/views/Demo/hello.html.twig``).

 .. tip::